-(3) Carefully pull out and completely remove the liner
+(3) Carefully pull out and completely remove the

-(4) Carefully unravel the new liner
+(4) Carefully unravel the new liner, avoiding creating any kinks in the liner.

 (5) Carefully feed in the new liner down the torch lead all the way to exit the torch neck.